Relocation Information (PhD)

 If you are planning to bring your family, please contact email@example.com

 One-way ticket from the airport that is closest to your current place to Okinawa for you, your spouse and your child(ren) will be provided.
-OIST Graduate School will arrange and purchase a flight ticket in order to obtain your student visa to be issued.
+OIST Graduate School will arrange and purchase a flight ticket after your student visa is issued.

 For further information, please visit HERE.